 Text/SMS note logging | ❌ Not available | ✅ Text Dex from any phone |

-Who is this built for? | Referral & relationship-oriented professionals | Students, investors, general professionals |
+Built for | Referral & relationship-oriented professionals | Students, investors, general professionals |

 Starting price | $12/month | $12/month |